Back to Blog

 It didn’t take too long to figure out that our assumptions were wrong.

 These trays hold in our soil medium perfectly, with very minimal soil draining through when watered.
 It does an excellent job of retaining moisture in the tray for about a day or so.
+The holes were pretty big, and visually, they looked like they'd just allow the soil to pour straight though.

 Durability

-The next most notable feature about these trays is their “extra strength”.
+The next most notable feature about these trays is their “extra strength.”

 If you’ve ever worked with cheap, flimsy trays, you probably know how easy it is to crack, chip, and break trays.